 Additionally, the bill mandates that a bond hearing be held within five days of the magistrate receiving the mental health evaluation report.
-This legislative change is intended to ensure that mental health considerations are taken into account when determining bail conditions for individuals charged with serious offenses, thereby promoting the safety of the community and the well-being of the defendants.
+This legislative change aims to ensure that mental health considerations are taken into account when determining bail conditions for individuals charged with serious offenses, thereby promoting the safety of the community and the well-being of the defendants.

 Statutes affected: Introduced Version: 62-1C-1a